As a retired travel agent and member of Team Clark, I’ve decided to spill my secrets about how and where I find the best

-I still love the ease of use at Google Flights!
-It’s a great basic website to search domestic and international airfares when you must fly a specific airline, must have a nonstop flight, or have a multiple city trip (flying into one city and out of another).
+I still love the ease of use at Google Flights.
+It’s a great basic website to search domestic and international airfares when you must fly a specific airline, must have a nonstop flight, or have a multi-city trip (flying into one city and out of another).

 In other words, Google Flights has a wide range of filters to display custom results.

 My tip: Frequently hit the RESET button to the left of the date entry boxes.
 Even when you do see a great fare, hit RESET again.
 The calendar may adjust with an even lower fare.

-Here another good thing to know: Whenever you purchase a non-refundable airline ticket, know that you always have a 24-hour period in which you can cancel or change an itinerary with no penalty.
+Here another good thing to know: Whenever you purchase a non-refundable airline ticket, as long as you’ve booked it a week before departure, you always have 24 hours to cancel or change an itinerary with no penalty.

 Don’t forget you can find great travel deals 365 days a year on ClarkDeals.com!